 End of term Thank You from the Virtual School

 - Please see the end of term letter (PDF, 278KB) from Matthew Cooke sent to all schools with Suffolk looked after pupils.

 Changes to Personal Education Plans

 - The Directorate at Suffolk County Council has approved a new protocol for Personal Education Plans (PEP) for Children in Care.
-Please see the approved paper for further details.
+Please see the approved paper (PDF, 477KB) for further details.

 - Designated Teachers will now be able to log on to the online portal CLA Tracker to complete the Summer Term 2017 PEP document.
 Read guidance on using the CLA Tracker (PDF, 400KB).